Ajay-Navaneethan-Ruckmani/react-accordion/README.md

-#React accordion. clone it and you can use it directly
+# accordion made with react.
+Clone it, install the scripts and you have your accordion

 # Getting Started with Create React App